ericjames/smoothflow-app/README.md

 # Smoothflow Task Management App

-React Typescript exploring Context API as state manager.
-A study on prop drilling, data persistence, and data modeling.
+React Typescript exploring Context Hook as state management.
 Client browser localStorage acts as a local API database.

-Data is decoupled into two sets:
+Data is stored in localStorage into two sets:

-- A userProfile that stores structured layout information.
-This data is not expected to change frequently and therefore is allowed to prop drill.
+- userProfile that stores structured layout information.

-- General sessionStore that stores key-value data pairs such as text information that would be displayed in the structured layout.
-This data will change often and frequently and therefore is mutated mostly via Context (a la Redux).
+- sessionStore that stores key-value data pairs.

+At the parent App level, userProfile and sessionStore data is converted and associated into usable UI types.
+All data changes come from Context only.
+Local state is avoided if at all possible, and render trees come from parent.
+For example if a new element is needed, the state is updated at Context which React then automatically triggers necessary renders where the state is referenced by a component.

 # User Stories